Where can you order delicious Asheville BBQ? As locals, don’t miss our favorite BBQ restaurants in Asheville for dine-in

 South Asheville: 33 Town Square Blvd., Biltmore Park, Asheville, NC 28803; (828) 676-3855

 Imagine ordering giant platters of barbecue that will last you for days.
 We just love Luella’s North Asheville BBQ restaurant.

 Grandma Lue is Luella’s namesake.
 This BBQ joint is not only committed to serving delicious food but also gives back to the AVL community.

 We enjoy sitting outside with plates full of ribs and pulled pork.
 Their sandwiches come with a heaping 1/4-pound of meat.
-You can also skip the bread to order a platter.
+You can also skip the bread by ordering a platter.